 In spaces between the 1848 and 1898 buildings, they tucked in baths and kitchens.
 In the 1848 building off Main Street is a grand, decorative staircase that they retained.
 “In the second floor off that lobby are two main courtrooms, with one turned into a residential unit – we incorporated the judge’s and stenographer’s benches and the jury section,” he says.
 “The exterior cornice work and coffers are visible through the skylight – they were all maintained.”

 The main courtroom, with a grand staircase from the second floor down to the main space – where the jury came down – was turned into a lounge.
 “It must have been very dramatic if you were the one on trial – it would have been pretty daunting,” he says.
 “Now residents go there to watch football or celebrate with birthday parties.”

-After a groundbreaking in 2017, a ribbon-cutting ceremony was held late last year, and each of the 118 units was already spoken for.
+After a groundbreaking in 2017, a ribbon-cutting ceremony was held last week, and each of the 118 units was already spoken for.
 “It’s fully occupied – they couldn’t rent them fast enough,” he says.

 That can only point to one favorable outcome: